Medication therapy is an important component of treating ADHD. There are many types of drugs that can be used to control symptoms of ADHD.

 Stimulant medications used to treat ADHD sometimes have side effects, but these tend to happen early in treatment and are usually mild and short-lived.
 The most common side effects of stimulants include:

 Rarely, medications for ADHD can cause more serious side effects.
-For instance, some stimulants are associated with an increased risk of cardiovascular problem.
+For instance, some stimulants are associated with an increased risk of cardiovascular problems.
 They may also exacerbate psychiatric conditions like depression, psychosis, or anxiety.
-So before you or your children start taking any ADHD medication, make sure you talk to a doctor about your medical and family history as well as discuss the potential risks.
+So, before you or your children start taking any ADHD medication, make sure you talk to a doctor about your medical and family history, as well as discuss the potential risks.

 In most cases, side effects can be relieved using one of the following strategies: